 Many tourists want to ride elephants when visiting Thailand but first hopefully they can ask the following questions and do some research into elephant abuse in Chiang Mai and Phuket.
 Is it ethical to ride an elephant in Thailand?
 Where can we ride rescue elephants in Thailand?
 Is riding an elephant bad for its back?

 Riding an elephant is animal abuse.
 Tourists ask me where to ride an elephant in Thailand, where is the best place for elephant riding and about elephant riding costs and please just stop there.
 The truth about elephant riding is that it is animal abuse.
 All elephant riding with seats is a widespread form of animal abuse in Thailand, it deforms the back of the elephant and elephant riding is cruel.
-Alternatives to elephant riding include visiting an ethical elephant sanctuary (my recommendations for no riding, ethical elephant sanctuaries are here)
+Alternatives to elephant riding include visiting an ethical elephant sanctuary or seeing wild elephants in Thailand.

 Ethical elephant sanctuaries in Thailand

 When I first visited Thailand in 2013 I could only find 2 elephant sanctuaries that refused to offer elephant riding.
 Nowadays many sanctuaries are refusing to offer elephant riding and it is the tourist demand that has made this change.
 Your actions can make a difference so let’s make decisions that will help protect elephants rather than harm them.
 My favourite alternative to elephant riding, and I recommend as even better than a sanctuary is to see wild elephants in Thailand which is, after all, where they belong.
 Seeing wild elephants in the jungle is one of my bucket list experiences and you can see them in a national park just a few hours from Bangkok – Khao Yai National Park.
 Read here for more details about how to visit Khao Yai National park – one of my favourite national parks in Thailand that has a good chance of seeing wild elephants in the jungle.